Differential orbifold K-Theory: Definition of differential K-theory via cycles and relations

 It remains to show that for $x\in K(B)$ we have $a\circ \ch_{dR}(x)=0$.
 Note that $a\circ \ch_{dR}(x)=[\emptyset,-\ch_{dR}(x)]$.
 The proof is accomplished by showing that there exists a geometric family $\cE=\hat \cE\sqcup_B \hat \cE^{op}$ which admits tamings $\cE_t$ and $\cE_t^\prime$ such that $\eta(\cE_t^\prime)-\eta(\cE_t)=\ch_{dR}(x)$.
 More precisely, we will get $\ind((\cE\times I)_{bt})=x$, where the boundary taming $(\cE\times I)_{bt}$ is induced by $\cE_t$ and $\cE_t^\prime$ and then use Theorem \ref{diqwdwqdddwqd}.

-To this end we modify the corresponding argument given in \cite{bunke-2007}.
+To this end we modify the corresponding argument given in \cite[2.4.10]{bunke-2007}.
 To be specific, let us consider the even case.
 First of all, using a presentation $B\cong [M/G]$, we will actually consider the equivariant problem.
 Let $H$ be a universal $G$-Hilbert space.
-Then the $G$-space $GL_1(H)$ has the homotopy type of the classifying space of $K_G^1$.
+Then the $G$-space $GL_1(H)\subset GL(H)$ of invertible operators of the form $1+K$ with compact $K$ has the homotopy type of the classifying space of $K_G^1$.
 Let $x\in K^1_G(M)$ be represented by an equivariant map $x\colon M\to GL_1(H)$.
-If $(P_n)$ is a strong equivariant approximation of the identity of $H$ then, for sufficiently large $n$, the $G$-map is $G$-homotopic to $x$.
+If $(P_n)$ is an equivariant strong approximation of the identity of $H$ then, for sufficiently large $n$, by compactness of $M$, the $G$-map is $G$-homotopic to $x$.
 Let $\cV$ be the equivariant geometric family on $M$ constructed from the $\Z/2\Z$-graded $G$-vector bundle $V:=\im(P_n)\times M$.
 The matrices

 represent tamings of $\cE:=\cV\sqcup_M \cV^{op}$.
 We use $Q$ and $Q^\prime$ at $\cE\times \{0\}$ and $\cE\times \{1\}$ in order to define $(\cE\times I)_{bt}$.
-As in \cite{bunke-2007} we can now show that $\ind((\cE\times I)_{bt})=x$.
+As in \cite[2.4.10]{bunke-2007} we can now show that $\ind((\cE\times I)_{bt})=x$.
 Because of the product structure we have $\Omega(\cE\times I)=0$, so that by Theorem \ref{diqwdwqdddwqd} $\ch_{dR}(x)=\eta(\cE_t^\prime)-\eta(\cE_t)$.

 The odd case is similar. \hB